-- Customer participation in this program and the called events will be compensated via direct incentive payments, not in the form of a reduced rate. - While enrolled customer participation in called events will be mandatory, this participation will be enforced through contractual structures and financial penalties - National Grid will not maintain a unilateral right to disrupt gas service to participating customers during called events.
+- Limits will exist to the number of events that National Grid can call during a given winter. - Customer participation in this program and the called events will be compensated via direct incentive payments, not in the form of a reduced rate. - While enrolled customer participation in called events will be mandatory, this participation will be enforced through contractual structures and financial penalties - National Grid will not maintain a unilateral right to disrupt gas service to participating customers during called events.

-Incentive structure: Customer compensation for participation in the PPDR program will be based on a combination of 'availability' and 'energy' payments.
+Incentive structure: In a change from winter 2018-2019 program terms, customer compensation for participation in the PPDR program will be based on a combination of 'availability' and 'energy' payments.
 Each of these rates will be standard offers to all customers, though customer earning opportunity will vary based on the volume of peak hour Dth reduction that each customer can commit to and deliver.